COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 A Proven Tool in Combating Tumors

-With the introduction of CyberKnife Radiation technology in 1990, the world of radiation oncology gained an innovative tool with exceptional capabilities.
+With the introduction of CyberKnife Radiation technology in the 1990s, the world of radiation oncology gained an innovative tool with exceptional capabilities.
 After several advances over the past two decades, CyberKnife remains unique among radiation technology in its accuracy and effectiveness and continues to provide a viable alternative to traditional surgery.

 Real-Time Image Guidance and Pinpoint Accuracy

 The CyberKnife System works by combining advanced robotics with real-time imaging.
 The robotics are used to deliver beams of radiation—a general-purpose robotic arm which is controlled by a computer, is programmed using data from CT scans of the patient to target certain spots.
 Then, while the arm is delivering the radiation treatment, the system is also taking X-rays of the patient, which are fed directly into the computer system that controls the arm.
-By feeding 3-D images of the patient into the computer in real time, the arm can adjust its positioning very quickly.
-The range of motion of the robotic arm and the real-time image guidance allows for the highly accurate delivery of radiotherapy to anywhere in the body.
+By feeding 3-D images of the patient into the computer in real-time, the arm can adjust its positioning very quickly.
+The range of motion of the robotic arm and the real-time image guidance allows for the highly accurate delivery of radiotherapy anywhere in the body.

 Comfort and Freedom

-CyberKnife treatment capitalizes on the free range of motion provided by its robotic arm and the real-time image updates to deliver radiation from multiple angles, and gives the patient much more latitude to rest comfortably during treatment.
+CyberKnife treatment capitalizes on the free range of motion provided by its robotic arm and the real-time image updates to deliver radiation from multiple angles and gives the patient much more latitude to rest comfortably during treatment.

 What to Expect During Treatment